Skip to main content

 Additionally, it has found application in various domains and use cases, such as identity management, voting systems, supply chain management, and healthcare records.

-The blockchain technology block diagram consists of a chain of blocks, each containing a set of transactions and a reference to the previous block, as shown in the above figure.
+The blockchain technology consists of a chain of blocks, each containing a set of transactions and a reference to the previous block, as shown in the above figure.

 In the blockchain, a hash pointer generates a unique identifier by applying a hash function to a specific data block.